Thai Coconut Pumpkin Soup

 No matter if you enjoy it fresh or reheated, you won’t want to miss out on the perfect dessert to complete your Thai feast: Homemade Coconut Sticky Rice with Mango

-A top-down view of two bowls containing easy Thai coconut pumpkin soup garnished with micro greens, toasted pumpkin seeds and a drizzle of sour cream
+Two bowls containing coconut pumpkin soup garnished with micro greens, toasted pumpkin seeds and a drizzle of sour cream.

 Soup